 Little kids love to be outside — they’re making stews with flowers and leaves, hanging from trees like sloths, and doing whatever their tiny little brains dream up for them.
 Somewhere in the pre-teens and early teens, though, your kid might begin to lose interest in playing outside.
 Sure, they might go out to practice their sport.
 But, more often than not, you can find your teen and their friends piled up on the couch.
 How can you get them out of your house and into the yard?
-Try these fun games and they might actually put their phone away.
+Try these fun games and outdoor activities they might actually put their phone away.

 1. Blob Tag